yduf/yduf.github.io/_posts/2021-03-04-audio-pipewire.md

 systemctl --user --now enable wireplumber.service
 {% endhighlight %}

+Need to restart / or loggout ?

+{% highlight bash %}
+# check with
+$ pactl info
+Server Name: pulseaudio on pipewire
+{% endhighlight %}

 ### Previously

 - [How to replace pulseaudio with pipewire on Ubuntu 21.04?](https://askubuntu.com/questions/1333404/how-to-replace-pulseaudio-with-pipewire-on-ubuntu-21-04)